Jetro-Jackof/SQL/README.md

 # SQL
 In this section, I have my SQL scrips from my projects.
-All of then where made in MySQL workbench
+All of them where made in MySQL workbench